Why Brett Kavanaugh’s Hearings Convinced Me That He’s Guilty

 Kavanaugh deserves due process.
 So does Christine Blasey Ford.
 Only one of those people is standing in the way of it.

 The accretion of curious details ultimately overwhelms the small possibility that he is a man wronged.
-The conviction he summoned is the

-Righteous belief of an adult who feels he should not be denied the career reward due to him by the errors of his youth, and who decided from the outset to close the door to that period in his life.
+The conviction he summoned is the righteous belief of an adult who feels he should not be denied the career reward due to him by the errors of his youth, and who decided from the outset to close the door to that period in his life.
 Perhaps he believes he has made amends for his cruelty.
 I see a liar who has the chance to prove his good faith innocence, and has conspicuously refused.